acobrotsen/Bootstrap-for-Genesis/README.md

 ## Introduction

-Bootstrap for Genesis is a genesis child theme which integrates [Twitter Bootstrap](http://getbootstrap.com/).
+Bootstrap for Genesis is a child theme for the Genesis Framework using [Bootstrap](http://getbootstrap.com).
 It uses Gulp to compile CSS, JS, Bower to install dependencies and Compass/SCSS for CSS.

 ## Installation Instructions